 To ensure that your device charges at the fastest possible rate, there are two things you should do:

-- Use a charger that provides the amperage your device needs.
+- Use a charger that provides at least the maximum amperage your device supports

 - If your device supports Qualcomm Quick Charge 2.0 and other standards, get a compatible charger for the fastest charging speeds

 - Use mains and car cigarette outlets over computer USB ports

 This UK mains charger provides up to 2.1A, enough to quickly charge even the most demanding smartphones and tablets.
 You can buy this as a Micro USB cable version for Android and Windows Phone, or a Lightning cable version that suits iPhones and iPads.

 Olixar Dual USB Fast Car Charger